dasayan05/dasayan05.github.io/_posts/blog-tut/2018-12-14-intermediate-python-tutorial-2.md

 ## Class `Decorator`s :

 Much like functions, classes can also be *decorated*, and guess what, the syntax is exactly same (the `@...` one).
-But `Class decorators`, in functionality, are much flexible and powerful as they can potentially change the structure (definition) of the class.
+But Class decorators, in functionality, are much flexible and powerful as they can potentially change the structure (definition) of the class.
 To be precise, class decorators can add/remove/modify class members as well as the special functions (`__xxx__` function) from a class - in short, they can take the *guts* of the class out or replace them.
-They have a very common implementation pattern and this is how they look like from higher level:
+They have a very common implementation pattern and this is how they look like from a higher level:

 ~~~python
 def classdecor(cls):